xinyi-wang02/ac2152024_group_X/README.md

 - cd ~/src/api-service/
 - chmod +x docker-shell.sh
 - ./docker-shell.sh

-The following is an updated screenshot of our FastAPI `docs` interface.
+- when testing locally, go to localhost/9000/docs on your browswer to look at the graphic UI The following is an updated screenshot of our FastAPI `docs` interface.

 ![image](https://github.com/xinyi-wang02/ac2152024_group_X/blob/main/images/api_new.png)